32tarcan/Flash-Chat/README.md

 The project's code structure consists of several different UIKit views:

-- LoginViewController: A view controller for handling user login and profile creation.
+- LoginViewController A view controller for handling user login and profile creation.

 - ChatRoomViewController: A view controller for displaying a list of chat rooms and allowing users to select a chat room to enter.